PandaDB: Understanding Unstructured Data in Graph Database: Introduction

-To answer such queries (i.e., $Q_2$), traditionally we at first find items with the name of \textit{Michael Jordan} from the database.
-Then, we get the \textit{Michael's} teammates at Bulls via the \textit{teamMate} relationship in the database.
-Next, we fetch the corresponding teammates' photos from the file system and gets the jersey numbers based on image information extraction models.
-Finally, we return the basketball jersey numbers for \textit{Michael Jordan}'s teammate.
+To answer such queries (i.e., $Q_2$), traditionally, we at first find items with the name of \textit{Michael Jordan} from the database.
+Then, we get \textit{Michael's} teammates at Bulls via the \textit{teamMate} relationship in the database.
+Next, we fetch the corresponding teammates' photos from the file system and get the jersey numbers based on image information extraction models.
+Finally, we return the basketball jersey numbers of \textit{Michael Jordan}'s teammates.
 As a result, developers often have to comprise multiple systems and runtime together.
-This gives rise to a number of issues such as managing the complexities of data representation, resource scheduling, and performance tuning across multiple systems.
-Therefore, an unified and native graph querying engine by considering unstructured and graph data together is urgent in real applications.
+This gives rise to some issues such as managing the complexities of data representation, resource scheduling, and performance tuning across multiple systems.

-In addition, we are facing multiple scenarios related graph and unstructured data query processing as listed below.
+In addition, we are facing several scenarios related to graph and unstructured data query processing in graph databases, as listed below.

+\begin{enumerate} \item \textbf{Graph Neural Networks}: The Graph Neural Network (GNN) takes as input a graph endowed with node and edge features, then computes a aggregation results that depends on the features and the graph structure.
+Thus, the GNN builds representations of nodes and edges in graph data through neighborhood aggregation, where each node gathers features from its neighbors to update its representation of the local graph structure around it.
+Therefore, the GNN model needs to read the neighborhood properties of nodes, and related unstructured data information extraction (e.g., semantic understanding of an image, keywords extraction from a document, and voice messages) is useful to generate the features of GNN model training or prediction~\cite{michaelbeyond2022}.
+From the view of the graph database system, we need to propose a new data processor/operator to understand the semantic information of unstructured data in a Graph with hopes of accelerating graph deep learning models.

-\begin{enumerate} \item \textbf{Fraudulent cash-out detection}: Credit card cash-out is attractive for investments or business operations, which are considered unlawful if exceeding a certain amount.
-Specifically, some credit cardholders want to obtain cash through transactions, and the merchant receives the funds after transaction settlement by the acquires, then pays the funds back to the credit cardholder, charging the handling fee.
-In xxx company, we take the transaction among users as an edge, and each user as an vertex in the graph.
-Meanwhile, each transaction related user signature is stored for further analysis.
-Thus, we identify the possible cash-out groups from the built graph, when we find dense connected subgraph and share the similar signature.
+\item \textbf{Fraudulent cash-out detection}: Credit card cash-out is attractive for investments or business operations, which are considered unlawful if exceeding a certain amount.
+Specifically, some credit card holders want to obtain cash through transactions, and the merchant receives the funds after transaction settlement by the acquires, then pays the funds back to the credit cardholder, charging the handling fee~\cite{LiuCYZLS18}.
+For one of our anonymous customers, we take the transaction among users as an edge, and each user as a vertex in the graph.
+Then, each transaction-related user signature is stored.
+Thus, we hope to identify the possible cash-out groups from the built graph and related users' signatures.
+Therefore, we want to discover the densely connected subgraphs (k-cores groups), and each pair of nodes of the subgraphs share similar human signatures. \end{enumerate}